User Profile

 stevenray@sfba.club

-I’m interested in a multitude of things, including social justice, socialism, history, poetry, magical realism (fiction), capitalism, race, class struggle, wine, baseball, music…
+I’m interested in a multitude of things, including social justice, socialism, history, poetry, magical realism (fiction), capitalism, race and class struggle, plus stuff like wine, baseball and music.

-So mostly non-fiction, though I read maybe two novels per year.
+So mostly non-fiction, though I read maybe two novels per year and maybe one poetry collection.

 This link opens in a pop-up window